syscall-sdk/core/README.md

 ## 0x04: roadmap & funding

-we are not just writing code, we are mapping a new infrastructure this roadmap is our commitment to shipping
+we are not just writing code, we are mapping a new infrastructure<br>
+this roadmap is our commitment to shipping<br>

 ```text
 phase 1 : genesis (q1 2026) - foundation